Emperor Xiaojing of Eastern Wei: During Gao Cheng's regency

 In light of Gao Huan's death, the general Hou Jing, who did not respect Gao Cheng, first surrendered the 13 provinces he controlled (the region between the Huai River and Yellow River) to Western Wei, and then to Liang.
-Gao Cheng's general Murong Shaozong (慕容紹宗), however, defeated both Xiao Yuanming – nephew of Liang's Emperor Wu, whom Emperor Wu sent to assist Hou – and Hou, capturing Xiao Yuanming and forcing Hou to flee to Liang.
+Gao Cheng's general Murong Shaozong, however, defeated both Xiao Yuanming – nephew of Liang's Emperor Wu, whom Emperor Wu sent to assist Hou – and Hou, capturing Xiao Yuanming and forcing Hou to flee to Liang.
 By 548, all but four provinces (which Western Wei took) were back under Eastern Wei control, and by 549, Eastern Wei had recaptured those provinces as well, after Gao Cheng captured Changshe (長社, in modern Xuchang, Henan).

 Meanwhile, during the campaign against Hou, a conflict between Gao Cheng and Emperor Xiaojing would erupt.
 Gao Cheng was not as respectful to Emperor Xiaojing as Gao Huan was, and he ordered Cui Jishu to intensify his surveillance of Emperor Xiaojing.
 On one occasion, when Gao Cheng was attending a feast, he flashed a cup before Emperor Xiaojing as a toast – a very disrespectful gesture, as a subordinate, when toasting the emperor, was supposed to kneel.
-Emperor Xiaojing became angry, and remarked, "There is no such thing as an everlasting empire.
-Zhen [(朕, the pronoun used by the emperor to refer to himself)] do not necessarily treasure my life!"
-Gao Cheng angrily responded, "Zhen, zhen, zhen!
-You are a zhen with dog feet!"
+Emperor Xiaojing became angry, and remarked, "There is no such thing as an everlasting empire, and do we (朕) even need to live!"
+Gao Cheng angrily responded, "We (朕), we, we of dog feet!"
 He ordered Cui to punch Emperor Xiaojing three times, and then left abruptly.
 Emperor Xiaojing thereafter entered into a conspiracy with his teacher Xun Ji (荀濟), Yuan Jin (元瑾), Liu Siyi (劉思逸), Yuan Daqi (元大器) the Prince of Huashan, Yuan Xuanhong (元宣洪) the Prince of Huainan, and Yuan Hui (元徽) the Prince of Jibei to consider overthrowing Gao Cheng.
 They dug a tunnel from within the palace to the outside of the city, intending to create a secret passage for imperial guards to go through, but the tunnel was discovered, and Gao Cheng entered the palace with his troops, arresting Emperor Xiaojing.
 The Book of Wei records that when Gao Cheng saw the emperor, he yelled "Your majesty, why would you rebel?" （“陛下何意反邪！”）.
 Upon realizing the mistake in his choice of wording, he fell on his knees and asked for forgiveness.
 Nonetheless, he eventually put Emperor Xiaojing under house arrest, and executed several leading participants of the conspiracy.